 Michael T. DelVal (''Chip'') was born on June 22, 1921, the son of Michael DelVal and Marietta Guiseppe.
 He had a brother Thomas and two sisters PhylIiss and Anne.
 In Rye his family lived at 382 Midland Ave and were members of the Church of the Resurrection.

 Chip was a Rye High School Graduate, Class of 1940.
 In high school Chip was an exceptional athlete especially in basketball.
-He was attending Kent State University when he enlisted and served in the U.S. Navy during World War II.
+He was attending Kent State University when he enlisted in the U.S. Navy.
+See Muster Rolls

 Chip was a Pharmacist Mate Second Class.
-While serving as a Navy Corpsman attached to the U.S. Marines, he was wounded in action during the Battle of Saipan and received the Purple Heart.
+While serving as a Navy Corpsman attached to the 3rd Battalion, 6th Marines, 2nd Marine Division, he was wounded in action during the Battle of Saipan and received the Purple Heart.

 A Navy Corpsman is part medic, part nurse, part pharmacist, who serves in the Navy and on its ships, but also deploys with Marines.
 A corpsman’s importance in combat is unrivaled and requires the skill and courage of any marine.